abelokon0711/yandex-disk-file-upload/README.md

 # Yandex Disk File Upload

-This is a simple script to upload files to Yandex Disk.
+This is a simple script to authenticate yourself and upload files to Yandex Disk.
 It is written in Go and uses the [Yandex Disk REST API][1] to upload files to your Yandex Disk account.

 ## Setup